wmacmillan/quant-coding-test/README.md

 ![Click here.](ss.png)

-If you run into any issues, email the maintainer, Bill MacMillan at `bill at macmillan dot co`.
+If you run into any issues, email the maintainer, Bill MacMillan, at `bill at macmillan dot co`.